 GoGuardian is a web-based tool that offers protection specifically for student Chromebooks.
 It allows teachers to harness the power of the internet for learning, blocking harmful content and limiting distractions.
 This software is automatically loaded on all student Chromebooks, and allows teachers and administrators to monitor Chromebook use in the classroom and redirect students to educational resources.
 Go Guardian also provides a system to track lost or stolen Chromebooks.

-Is Go Guardian monitoring or filtering my student’s usage at home?
+Are either of these programs monitoring or filtering my student’s usage at home?